 Up early 0600 for a full day- 7 hours trekking on the rocky

 moraine to Everest Base Camp.
-Upon arrival enjoy the comfortable
+Retreat to Gorak Shep and enjoy the

-Today we say our goodbye's and retrace our tracks back to Lukla.
+Today we retrace our tracks back to Lukla.
 Our

 first stop is Pheriche, stay in a lodge.

 Trek to Namche Bazaar- stay in teahouse.
 We are warming up now and the

 air is getting richer which seems to energize everyone.
 Upon arrival in

 Namche enjoy Cappuccino and fresh baking at the local bakery.
 A nice

 treat after several days on the dusty trail.
 Showers and laundry